P1NHE4D/P1NHE4D/README.md

 -->

 ## About me
-🇳🇴 Hardware Engineer with a MSc. degree in Computer Science with a specialization in Artificial Intelligence from the Norwegian University of Science and Technology (NTNU) with a strong interest in AI and embedded systems development.
+🇳🇴 R&D Engineer with a MSc. degree in Computer Science with a specialization in Artificial Intelligence from the Norwegian University of Science and Technology (NTNU) with a strong interest in AI and embedded systems development.

 ## ⚙️ Tech Stack